-In the Wellington region, sand, rock, gravel and limestone are mined from rivers, beaches, coastal cliffs and inland quarries.
+In the Wellington region, sand, rock, gravel and limestone are extracted from rivers, seabeds, beaches, coastal cliffs and inland quarries.
 Oil and gas exploration are also ongoing in parts of Wairarapa and Kapiti.
-As the region's population continues to expand, the demand for mineral resources, particularly aggregate (crushed rock used in building, roading and other construction), will increase.
-Mineral resources are fixed in location, unevenly distributed and finite.
-Extraction processes, sites and transportation routes can create adverse environmental effects.
-If activities sensitive to the effects of extraction and processing are established nearby, reverse sensitivity can arise - such as a new garden centre needing to screen itself from dust.
+As the region's population continues to expand, the demand for mineral resources, particularly aggregate, will increase.
+A sustained supply of aggregate will be needed to provide for building, construction and roading projects associated with this growth but also to maintain and redevelop existing infrastructure.
+Resource availability or inefficiencies in obtaining such resources has the potential to